RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+3.0.0.4.372.31:
+   - NEW: Added support for newest RT-N66U hardware revision.
+          This router has a new model of flash, you can NOT use any older FW on these.
+(RT-N66U)
+   - FIXED: Sysinfo page was reporting IPv6 as reason for CTF to be disabled - since 372 that is only true for ARM devices.

 3.0.0.4.372.30_2:
       (note: since people always thought adding a "b" meant "beta' rather than revision "b", I am switching to Asus's new